Stress is a human mechanism to increase our effectiveness – even when we may not be on top-form.

-How can our ELK-Health stress programme and our ELK-Health clinics help?
+How can our ELK.Health stress programme and online clinics help with excess-stress?

-Our ELK-Health programme “Erg” will help people all over the world manage their stress – and turn it into a positive part of their lives.
+Our ELK.Health programme “Erg” will help people all over the world to manage their stress – and turn it into a positive part of their lives.

-Delivered and supported by an app with games, it is engaging way of learning skills to manage stress.
+Delivered by an app with games, it provides an engaging way of learning skills to manage stress.

-WE AIM TO HAVE THIS OPEN AUTUMN 2020
+WE AIM TO HAVE THIS OPEN IN 2021

 Stress online clinic